Prepare your Vehicle for Cooler Weather: Car Care Checklist

 - Have your cooling system checked and flushed if necessary or top off the antifreeze if needed.
 Your car's radiator helps the engine to stay at a proper temperature, regardless of how hot or cold it is outside.
 If the system isn't working properly, your engine could freeze in the winter, meaning your car won't start.

-- Have AAA check your exhaust system for leaks, which can be dangerous in cool weather when windows are closed.
+- Have AAA check your exhaust system for leaks.
+Leaks can be dangerous in cool weather when windows are closed.

-- Stock an emergency kit in your car to include blankets, bottled water, a flashlight, shovel, ice scraper, and a first aid kit.
+- Stock an emergency kit in your car.
+Include blankets, bottled water, a flashlight, shovel, ice scraper, and a first aid kit.
 If you should get stranded, call AAA for roadside assistance.

-- When the colder weather gets here, remember to keep your wipers off your windshield overnight if your car is parked outside so they are not frozen to the windshield in the morning when you need to leave.
+- Keep your wipers off your windshield overnight when wintry weather beigns.
+If your car is parked outside, this will help to ensure they are not frozen to the windshield in the morning when you need to leave.

 As you prepare your home for colder weather, remember to take care of your car too.
-A few minutes at home inspecting your vehicle, along with a maintenance appointment at your local AAA Car Care Center, can save you time and money down the road.
-Make an appointment to visit your local Car Care Center today!
+A few minutes at home inspecting your vehicle, along with a maintenance appointment at your local AAA Car Care, can save you time and money down the road.
+Make an appointment to visit your local AAA Car Care today!